 Do you board horses?

-Yes, on a short-term basis only.
+Yes, we board on a short-term basis only.
 Please go to Boarding.

 Why is he stomping his foot and shaking his head?